Up To 75% OFF EVERYTHING + FREE shipping

 Kirsty Macdougall - Editor for Upstep

-Reviewed by Kirsty Macdougall
+Edited by Kirsty Macdougall

 Light pink orthopedic insoles on grey background

-There is a range of health benefit plans to choose from, each with its own specific benefits and coverage.
+There are a range of health benefit plans to choose from, each with its own specific benefits and coverage.
 A health savings account (HSA) can help you save money on medical, dental, and optometry-related costs and other qualifying medical expenses.
 An HSA can help you cut your annual taxes, adding to your overall savings.

 Under a doctor's prescription, your HSA covers the expense of insoles, custom orthotics, and other assistive devices deemed necessary to manage conditions in the feet and lower limbs and aid in preventing these ailments from worsening.

-You can be reimbursed from your HSA for orthopedic footwear products.
+In short, yes, you can be reimbursed from your HSA for orthopedic footwear products.
 However, as mentioned above, a prescription for custom orthotics, insoles, or orthopedic footwear must be deemed a viable treatment option by a medical doctor to be eligible.

 In other words, you'll require a medical diagnosis related to the foot and lower leg that requires orthopedic footwear and related supportive devices to manage this condition.